 Mobile devices click on the number below

-Breeding season is approaching so don’t wait, call us today!
+Breeding season has started so don’t wait, call us today!

 In San Diego a Coyote trapper has his work ahead of him.
 The coyote population is again at an all-time high.
 In the wild, a coyote living in the desert, survives on small mammals, reptiles, birds, and many kinds of fruits and grains.
 The density of a Coyotes population depends upon how much food is available in that area.
 This is called carrying capacity of the land.
 The habitat can only successfully support X. amount of predators.
 In the city of San Diego, the carrying capacity of the land is infinite.
 Not only are there fruit trees which are irrigated and designed to produce the most fruit possible, but much of it is left to fall on the ground and waste.
 It is not wasted however because animals of opportunity will be there to consume it.
 Coyotes are dangerous to pets because they will also eat cats and smaller dogs!
 Coyotes have also been seen chasing small children when hungry, that’s why it’s important to contact a Coyote Trapper if you have seen a coyote on or near your property in San Diego!